2i2c-org/team-compass/services/open-source-development/index.md

 - A way to ensure that solutions work for many kinds of stakeholders.
 - A way to join forces in design, development, and funding.

 And a consortium's shared goals are to build better solutions for all communities 2i2c serves, while collaborating and learning from each other.
+Together, we're able to fund and solve problems by sharing resources and expertise.

 # How a consortium operates